Alaa Murabit: Voice of Libyan Women, The Noor Campaign and Community-led Crisis Response

-United Nations: Security Council and the Sustainable Development Goals (2013–2019)
+Women, Peace, and Security

+In 2012, Murabit became an International Criminal Court Hague-certified sexual and gender-based violence investigator.
 In July 2014, Murabit was appointed to the United Nations 1325 Advisory Board, which monitors the implementation of United Nations Security Council Resolution 1325 on women, peace, and security.
 In October 2015, Murabit was selected as the Speaker for the 15th Anniversary Open Debate of United Nations Security Council Resolution 1325.

 In 2016, Murabit was appointed as a United Nations Sustainable Development Goals (SDG) Advocate by Secretary-General Ban Ki-Moon, following years of advocacy for the Goals, and appointed again by Secretary-General Antonio Guterres.
 In 2016, she was appointed as a UN High-Level Commissioner on Health, Employment, and Economic Growth.

 Murabit has advised the UN Security Council on the Women, Peace, and Security (WPS) agenda, humanitarian crisis, and health security.
-She has worked extensively on integrating SDGs into global policy frameworks, successfully negotiating, passing, and supporting numerous resolutions through the United Nations Security Council and General Assembly, including Resolutions 2122 (2013), 2242 (2015), 2467 (2019), and 2493 (2019).
+She has worked extensively on integrating SDGs into global policy frameworks, advocated for numerous successful resolutions through the United Nations Security Council and General Assembly, including Resolutions 2122 (2013), 2242 (2015), 2467 (2019), and 2493 (2019).
+She was an expert advisor in the Carter Center's forums on the rights of women and girls alongside President Jimmy Carter and Nobel laureate Leymah Gbowee.

-In May 2015, Murabit addressed an official TED audience, released in July 2015 as an official "Ted Talk of the Day".
-The New York Times selected it as one of the "4 moving TED Talks you should watch right now," spurring inclusive security and religious peace-building efforts globally.
-She was an International Deliver for Good Influencer and a board member of International Alert, Keeping Children Safe, Malaria No More, and the Malala Fund.

-From 2016 to 2019, Murabit served as the Executive Director of Phase Minus 1, a global initiative focused on preventing conflict escalation by addressing systemic root causes.
-She collaborated with policymakers, security experts, and grassroots leaders to develop governance, resilience, and crisis response strategies in fragile and conflict settings.
+From 2016 to 2019, Murabit served as the Executive Director of Phase Minus 1, a global institute focused on preventing conflict escalation by addressing systemic root causes.
+She collaborated with policymakers, security experts, and grassroots leaders to develop governance, resilience, and crisis-response strategies in fragile and conflict-affected settings.

 In 2017, Murabit was a founding member of The NewNow, a coalition of rising global leaders established to tackle contemporary global challenges modeled after The Elders.
 She created the Emerging Leaders Lab, a mentorship and leadership initiative supporting women community peacebuilders and social entrepreneurs, collaborating with organizations including Google, TED, Nike, ID-PR, and supporting leaders including Fawiza Farhan, Adwoa Aboah, Jaha Dukureh, and Roya Mahboob.

+In September 2014 Murabit was named an Ashoka Fellow.
+She was an Advisor to UN Women Global Civil Society Advisory Group in 2014, and is a founding coalition member of Harvard University's "Everywoman, Everywhere" initiative.

-Global Policy Leadership, Global Health, and Sustainable Development (2019–2025)
+Global health and development

+IMPACT 2030

 From 2019 to 2021, Murabit served as the CEO of IMPACT 2030, leveraging private sector engagement for social impact and hosted "At The Table" podcast, interviewing global changemakers such as Malala Yousafzai, Layla Saad, Eddie Ndopu, Najwa Zebian, and Dr. Rana el Kaliouby.
 The podcast explored themes of inclusive leadership, social justice, and mental health, amplifying the voices of women and marginalized communities.
+She was an International Deliver for Good Influencer and a board member of International Alert, Keeping Children Safe, Malaria No More, and the Malala Fund.